 Jarrod Marable, BS - Program Manager I

-I am a project manager who joined Dr. Allen's team in 2024.
-I received my Bachelor of Science in Biochemistry from Sewanee: The University of The South.
-I work across many projects including FOCUS where we are finding both barriers and facilitators to implementing successful Population-wide Genomic Screening programs in clinical institutions.
+Jarrod is a Project Manager I who joined the Precision Health Research Program in 2024.
+He received his Bachelor of Science in Biochemistry from Sewanee: The University of The South.
+Jarrod works across many projects including FOCUS, where we find both barriers and facilitators to implementing successful Population-wide Genomic Screening programs in clinical institutions.

 Jaslyn A. Grullon, MPH - Program Manager II

-I recently joined Dr. Allen’s team as Project Manager II.
-I received my Bachelor of Science in Health Education and Promotion and Master of Public Health from UNC Greensboro.
-I specialize in project management, research administration, study startup, implementation and maintenance, and evidence-based interventions.
-I am committed to developing and supporting evidence-based interventions that address and bridge critical gaps in public health research.
-My belief is that data should not only inform knowledge but also translate into actionable strategies that improve population outcomes and reduce health disparities.
+Jaslyn specializes in project management, research administration, study startup, implementation and maintenance, and evidence-based interventions.
+She is committed to developing and supporting evidence-based interventions that address and bridge critical gaps in public health research.
+Jaslyn believes that data should not only inform knowledge but also translate into actionable strategies that improve population outcomes and reduce health disparities.

 Marie Smith